ybizeul/mobileanchor/README.md

 ## Use case
-I use Mobile Anchor primarily to build a media server for the car, but the possibilities are endless once you get a device that connects together tablets, phones and computers on the same WiFi network.
+I use Mobile Anchor primarily to build a media server for the car, but the possibilities are endless once you get devices to connect together like tablets, phones and computers on the same WiFi network.

 [VLC](http://www.videolan.org/) on [iOS](http://www.videolan.org/vlc/download-ios.html), or [Android](http://www.videolan.org/vlc/download-android.html) can access and playback media content.